Skip to main content

 Copper Intrauterine Device (IUD)

-WHAT IS A COPPER IUD?
-An IUD (intrauterine device) is a small plastic device that is inserted into the uterus (womb) to prevent pregnancy.
+Copper Intrauterine Device (IUD) What is a Copper IUD An IUD (intrauterine device) is a small plastic device that is inserted into the uterus (womb) to prevent pregnancy.
 The copper IUD has copper and sometimes silver, wrapped around its stem and arms.
 It does not contain any hormones.
 The copper IUD is a highly effective, long-acting reversible contraceptive.
-HOW DOES IT WORK?
-The copper IUD works in the following ways: • the copper is toxic to eggs and sperm which stops an egg being fertilised • it slows the movement of egg and sperm so reduces the chance of them meeting • it changes the lining of the uterus and prevents...
+How does it work?
+The copper IUD works in the following ways: the copper is toxic to eggs and sperm which stops an egg being fertilised it slows the movement of egg and sperm so reduces the chance of them meeting it...

 Hormone Releasing Intrauterine Devices (IUDs)

-What are hormone-releasing IUDs?
+Hormone Releasing Intrauterine Device What are hormone-releasing IUDs?
 Hormone-releasing intrauterine devices (IUDs) are small plastic devices that are inserted into the uterus (womb) and are used to prevent pregnancy.
 They contain a hormone called levonorgestrel in the stem.
 Levonorgestrel is a type of progestogen.
 A small amount of this hormone is released continuously over a period of time.
 There are two types of hormone releasing IUDs: the Mirena® and the Kyleena®.
 The Kyleena® is slightly smaller and releases a lower dose of hormone than the Mirena®.
+How do they work?
+The...

 Enjoying Sex Safely